dynodict/dynodict-android/README.md

 used to set package at the top of the file.
 Default is evaluated based on the first non-single folder

-_--source_ - location where generated Kotlin file should be placed to.
+_--output_ - location where generated Kotlin file should be placed to.
 Default src/main/java

 _--assets_ - location of the assets folder where default .json files are placed to